rodo/sigafo/doc/source/index.rst

 ..
-Sipaf documentation master file, created by sphinx-quickstart on Thu Jun 26 09:07:49 2014.
+Sigafo documentation master file, created by sphinx-quickstart on Thu Jun 26 09:07:49 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Sipaf's documentation!
+Welcome to Sigafo's documentation!
 =================================

 Contents: